Shared Understanding: What Great CX Leaders Cultivate

 Your Customer ecosystem is big – even huge.

-And through the crafting and embedding of that meaningful CX Vision, you’ve already helped improve the overall ecosystem.
-Well done you.
+Through the crafting and embedding of a meaningful CX Vision, you begin to improve alignment across the Customer ecosystem.

 One of the most popular and relevant functions for CX practitioners to explore is the Customer Service function.